cheminfo-js/chemcalc-extended/README.md

  * pH : you may specify the pH to calculate the protonation state.
 By default: 0, it has the consequence to add a positive charge on Arg, His and Lys.

+#### allowNeutralLoss(mf, options)

+Allow neutral loss for the follow residues:
+- H2O for S, T, E, D
+- NH3 for R, K, Q, N

+The residues may not be side-chain modified.

 #### generatePeptideFragments(mf, [options])

 Generate [peptide fragmentation](http://en.wikipedia.org/wiki/Peptide_sequence_tag).